Generalized Anxiety Disorder

 Generalized anxiety disorder is a common condition, affecting an estimated 5% of the population at some point in their lives.
 Women are twice as likely to be affected as men.
 While the onset typically occurs in mid-adulthood, it can also manifest in childhood or in older age.

-Diagnosing Generalized Anxiety Disorder
+Diagnosis of Generalized Anxiety Disorder (GAD)

 Diagnosing generalized anxiety disorder can be challenging.
 Its symptoms may overlap with those of other mental health conditions like phobias, panic disorder, or obsessive-compulsive disorder.
 Additionally, many affected individuals may experience symptoms more aligned with depression.